Stop Creditor Harassment in Florida

 - Contacting a third party about your debts;

 - Harassing your family members about your debts;

 - Pretending to be a lawyer or falsely indicating that a lawyer is involved;

 - Attempting to pursue illegitimate debts against you.

 Although these abusive tactics are illegal, many collectors still use them.
 The stress their constant intimidation causes can make you feel completely powerless.

 No matter how you feel, Florida laws give you legal rights, and you don't have to tolerate debt collector harassment.
-When you file for bankruptcy, the court will issue an automatic stay that requires your creditors to stop all collections activity.
+When you File for bankruptcy in Floridafile for bankruptcy, the court will issue an automatic stay that requires your creditors to stop all collections activity.
 Not only will collectors be banned from trying to get money from you, but they will be prohibited from even contacting you!
 The incessant phone calls and bullying must stop the moment you file a bankruptcy petition.

 Protect Yourself by Contacting a Local Attorney

 If your creditors decide to ignore the automatic stay and continue to harass you, DebtStoppers will take them to court on our own dime to get you the compensation you deserve.